Q. Are adoptions still happening in NC?

 At A Child’s Hope, we provide three ways for birth mothers to contact us.
 They call the pregnancy hotline at 877-890-4673, text Pregnant to 919-971-5663, or email email@example.com.
 The hotline operator then communicates with the birth mother and talks her through the process.

-After the initial discussion, one of our seven adoption counselors spread throughout the state works with the mother.
-They communicate via phone, meet virtually, as well as arrange in-person meetings in open spaces such as parks or our sanitized agency offices.
-We ask that masks and gloves be worn, but we can meet.
+After the initial discussion, one of our eight adoption counselors spread throughout the state works with the mother.
+They communicate via phone, meet virtually, as well as arrange in-person meetings.
+We ask that masks and worn, but we can meet.

-We provide the same options to match meetings with adoptive parents.
-They can occur virtually or in-person practicing proper social distancing and wearing PPE.
+We provide the same options for match meetings with adoptive parents.
+They can occur virtually or in-person practicing proper social distancing and wearing masks.

 Q: Ready to Learn More?